 l.
 Confidentiality of Appeal Hearing.
 With the exception of the Director for the purposes of maintaining the case record, Panel members shall not retain in their possession any personal files, materials received during the appeal procedure, or notes taken during the meetings of the University Grade Appeal Committee.
 No party, Panel member, or other participant or observer in the appeal procedure shall reveal any facts, documents, or testimony gained through participating in or observing the hearing to any other person, unless required by a court of law to do so or upon the advice of the University’s legal counsel.

 m.
 Hearings during Summer Session and Breaks.
-To ensure the functioning of the University Grade Appeal Committee during Summer Session and at other times when regular classes are not in session, the Director may convene a hearing with a minimum of three persons chosen from the pool of the committee membership who are available.
-Should a minimum of three be unavailable from the pool, the Director may select additional faculty members or student to participate in the hearing process.
-The Associate Provost will moderate the hearing.
+To ensure the functioning of the University Grade Appeal Committee during Summer Session and at other times when regular classes are not in session, the Associate Provost may convene a hearing with a minimum of three persons chosen from the pool of the committee membership who are available.
+Should a minimum of three (3) be unavailable from the pool, the Associate Provost may select additional faculty members or student to participate in the hearing process.

 a.
 Findings of the Panel.
 The Panel may render one of two decisions: